domainsofapp/domainsofapp.github.io/_posts/2020-08-11-notable-places.md

 NB: Curated from various random sources.

 NB: "Notable" has no meaning except the literal (namely, I noted it down).
-"Notable" does not necessarily mean "good" although it can.
+"Notable" does not necessarily mean "good", although it can.

 Black Waterfalls, West Virginia
 Buzzard's Roost, AZ